 Caution for those who want to pursue Bachelors in Biomedical Engineering in India

-In the US, the first two years you would study basic sciences and principles of engineering.
+In the US, for the first two years, you would study basic sciences and principles of engineering.
 The interdisciplinary nature and flexibility of the US education system will also allow you to switch engineering disciplines.
-With time familiar with the key concepts and terminology of human anatomy and physiology, as well as cell biology, thermodynamics, fluid mechanics, biomechanics and computing and design for biomedical engineers.
+With time familiar with the key concepts and terminology of human anatomy and physiology, as well as cell biology, thermodynamics, fluid mechanics, biomechanics, and computing and design for biomedical engineers.

 Top 10 US universities for Biomedical Engineering at the Undergraduate Level